Project

 > + return strcasecmp(bin2hex(pool, scrambled_salt_pw, enc_len), real_pw) == 0;

-RE: How to deal with "salt" using authMSQL? - Added by Ross Tang almost 8 years ago
+RE: How to deal with "salt" using authMSQL? - Added by Ross Tang over 8 years ago

 Yusuke Masuda wrote: